pbs/alexandria/pages/design_elements.md

 There are a set of rules that we have around buttons:

-- Typefaces: Open Sans (400 weight or greater), or Arvo (700 weight only)
+- Typefaces: Open Sans (400 weight or greater), or Arvo (700 weight only).
+Please use *one* typeface within your project for your buttons.
 - Border radius is **always 2px**
 - Icons, if used, always appear on the left, and are the same color as the text of the button.
 Pipes are used to separate the icons only in the case of [social sign on](#social-sign-in-buttons) buttons